ryanmcarden/postgres_n8n_chatbot_with_transcripts/README.md

 14. activate workflow

 ## Notes
 this workflow was created on a locally hosted version of n8n which was installed via Node.js
+email ryan@ryancarden.com if you find any bugs or have suggestions